IanTayler/MinG/README.md

   * Has a working parser for MGs!
 (MinG::S13::Parser or MinG::S13.parse_and_spit())

   * Has a parser that reads grammars from a file!
 (MinG::From::Text)

+  * Has an analyser script (ming-analyser.p6) that can be used to read grammars from files and analyse sentences from standard input.

 TODO
 ====